 The key characteristic here is the action, a string representing the what to do, with the optional arguments helping to define by how much for example.
-It can be POWER_ON and POWER_OFF on their own for example (no argument), or SET_POWER with the argument power: ON or power: OFF, or both.
+It can be POWER\ON and POWER\OFF on their own for example (no argument), or SET\POWER with the argument power:OFF, or both.
 The interface decides what actions it recognises.